February 01, 2014 — Alex Guerra

-It's sunday and I'm kind of burnt out on hacking in C, so I thought I'd take today to do a little writeup on what went in to designing pngz, my very work-in-progress brute force PNG optimizer.
+It's sunday and I'm kind of burnt out on writing C, so I thought I'd take today to do a little writeup on what went in to designing pngz, my very work-in-progress brute force PNG optimizer.
 This article represents the sum of my research on PNG optimization, and will hopefully give you a decent grasp on both the PNG file format and the types of optimizations that are possible.

 Before I start, I'd like to acknowledge the people who's work has been indispensable in creating this article: Cédric Louvrier for css-ig.net which covers everything I'm about to talk about and more, Cosmin Truţa for his excellent collection of PNG-Tech articles, and Björn Höhrmann for his page on pngwolf.